San Diego DUI with Injury Attorneys

 When a serious auto accident has occurred and one driver tests above the legal limit for DUI (0.08% for adult drivers, 0.04% for commercial drivers, 0.02% for underage drivers), the assumption is that he caused the accident.
 Per California Vehicle Code § 23153, any person who is found to be under the influence will be held responsible for any accident in which another party was injured.

 It is important to note that the driver does not have to be under the influence of alcohol.
 Being under the influence of drugs, whether legal prescriptions or illegal substances, can also result in a DUI.

 A DUI accident refers to when a person who is driving under the influence of alcohol or drugs causes a car accident that injures someone, causes property damage, or leads to the death of another.
 Any DUI accident, no matter how minor, may be disastrous to the defendant.
 A typical DUI with injury charge will include jail time, payment for damages caused, and loss of driving privileges.

-If you have been charged with any of these crimes, it is important that you speak to a California criminal defense attorney as soon as possible. jD LAW, P.C. is amply qualified to handle your DUI case, so call us today at (760) 630-2000.
+If you have been charged with any of these crimes, it is important that you speak to a San Diego criminal defense attorney as soon as possible. jD Law Criminal Defense Attorneys is amply qualified to handle your DUI case, so call us today at (760) 630-2000.

 In a regular DUI case, the prosecution must prove that:

 - You were affected by drugs and/or alcohol.

 In order to prove a DUI causing injury, the prosecution must be able to prove that the injuries were associated with the accident and that you neglected to drive responsibly.

 For example, imagine that you had too many drinks at a concert and then drove home.
 During the drive, someone rear-ended you and he was hurt.
 You could be charged with a DUI if your blood alcohol level was above 0.08%, but because you did not cause the accident, it is unlikely that you would be charged with a DUI causing injury.